WLTP Countdown: Impact on taxation

 Many cars are subject to higher registration taxes in certain markets as their new NEDC-correlated values (based upon the results of WLTP testing) are typically higher than the figures previously reported under NEDC testing.
 The increase in tax liabilities will be greater if tax regimes switch to using WLTP emissions figures, given the higher deviation between WLTP and NEDC figures than between NEDC-correlated and NEDC figures.
 Autovista Group has conducted analysis that highlights the additional taxes that will be levied on new cars in the EU5 markets if they were to simply switch to using WLTP emissions figures.

 As previously reported, only Germany and Finland have confirmed that taxes on new cars will be calculated based on WLTP emissions figures – from 1 September in both cases.
 The additional tax liability is minimal in Germany as only €2 is payable for each g/km of CO2 over 95g/km.
 If a car emits 20g/km more CO2 under WLTP testing than under NEDC, it will only be subject to an extra €40 in registration tax.
 The cost implications are significantly higher in Finland though as registration taxes can add up to 50% to the cost of a new vehicle.
-As CO2 emissions are used to determine the percentage of the list price (including 24% VAT) that is payable as the registration tax, the implementation of WLTP figures will add thousands of Euros to the cost of some model variants.
+As CO2 emissions are used to determine the percentage of the list price (including 24% VAT) that is payable as the registration tax, the simple implementation of WLTP figures would add thousands of Euros to the cost of some model variants.
+Finland has therefore introduced a lower tax table to calculate the registration tax of WLTP approved cars and vans from 1 September.

-With this in mind, Autovista Group has calculated the additional tax implications in the other EU5 markets if they follow the lead of Germany (and Finland) and switch to WLTP-based tax regimes.
+With this in mind, Autovista Group has calculated the additional tax implications in the other EU5 markets if they were to follow the lead of Germany and switch to using WLTP emissions figures to calculate registration tax without amending their tax regimes.
 First, representative NEDC and WLTP emissions figures have been assigned to each segment.
 Second, the registration tax rate has been calculated based on both the NEDC and WLTP figures.
 Finally, the difference between the two tax liabilities has been calculated to indicate the additional tax liability per segment in each of the EU5 markets.

 As discussed above, the additional tax liability in Germany is negligible.
 This explains why Germany could easily adapt their existing tax regime to use WLTP figures already from 1 September.
 This approach will naturally generate additional tax income for Germany but with limited impact on consumers.
 Moreover, it presents Germany in a favourable light as they will already be calculating registration taxes on new cars based on the more accurate WLTP regime.